LetsCodeBlacksburg/LCBB_arduino-collision-bot/README.md

 1. Download the workshop build doc PDF (PDF_arduino-robotics-collision-bot.pdf	) and build the bot (requires 5"x6" foam board, 2 milk jug caps, 1 soda cap, arduino, two continuous servos and a US-100 ping sensor, optional 5mW laser and hot glue.)

+2. Download and run the 2_blink test code and verify your arduino hardware and software are working

-2. Download ping_US-100_sensor.ino fist.. build/upload and THEN hook up the US-100 ping sensor (do not connect ping sensor until you have uploaded/run the code!)
+3. Next, download 3_ping_US-100_and_laser.ino.. build/upload and THEN hook up the US-100 ping sensor (do not connect ping sensor until you have uploaded/run the code!)

-3. Download the two-servo-test.ino sevo motor test code and tune forwardL, forwardR, stopL and stopR values for straight movement and solid stopping
+4. Download the 4_two-servos-test.ino code, tune the stopL, stopR values solid stopAll() functionality (and optionally forwardL, forwardR values to ensure your bot goes in a straight line).

+5. Completing the bot's code:
-4. Combine ping and sevo code to make autonomous bot
+* 5a For experienced coders, combine ping and sevo code to make autonomous bot
+* 5b For inexperienced coders, download the 5b_collision-bot_complete.ino code and tune your stopL and stopR values
+* 5c For doing the "Mission to Mars" mission, download 5c_Laser_Bot_Mission_to_Mars.ino code and program bot movements on another planet!

-You should be able to code your very own collision-avoidance bot.
+Taking this workshop to the next level, using getDist() to detect objects in the bot's path, you should be able to code your very own autonomous collision-avoiding robot, or shoot things with the laser that get in the path of your robot!
-If you want to see a more complete version, check out the LCBB_collision-bot_complete.ino code.

 ## Here's the parts list:
 * Arduino (brain, 1x) - https://www.amazon.com/dp/B01E8LKITO/ ($10)